Open Autonomous Intelligence Initiative

 What Problem Is Being Addressed?

-This distinction preserves the original PMF insight while making it operationally defensible.
+This distinction preserves the PMF insight while making it operationally defensible.
 It allows PMF to remain structurally prior to time-indexing while still supporting systems that must use clocks, schedules, durations, rates, event logs, and synchronization protocols.

 The Core Revision